 Located only a short drive north of Auckland, Whangarei is the perfect spot to settle in for any backpacker with a car.
 It is the gateway to the stunning Bay of Islands and offers the proximity to New Zealand’s biggest city without the cost of its expensive lifestyle (see Auckland at the bottom of this article).
 Although the amount of rooms to rent is pretty low, the prices of the ones available are low.
 Food and produce are on the cheap as well thanks to the regular surplus from the greater Auckland discounters.

 Manawatu is probably the most underrated region on New Zealand’s North Island.
 Often only driven through, the region has a lot to offer with mountains and rivers to explore.
 Palmerston North has cheap accommodation from hostels to flats and everything in between.
 The activities in the area are also decently priced, far from the big backpacking hubs that have seen their price soar in recent years.

-Hamilton is located only an hour bus ride or 45-minute drive from bustling Auckland, yet it benefits from a cost of life almost 40% lower than Auckland City.
+Hamilton is located only a 1h45min drive from bustling Auckland, yet it benefits from a cost of life almost 40% lower than Auckland City.
 In the city, there is plenty of retail jobs and surrounding farming jobs in the dairy industry.
 Hamilton is also a fantastic hub for trips to Raglan, the surf mecca of New Zealand, Hobbiton in Matamata, the Waitomo Caves, and countless others!